gilch/hissp/docs/style_guide.rst

    Because indents have to be between parent and sibling brackets, lines in Lisp may have to start on *any column*, therefore, *Lisp cannot be indented properly with tabs alone.*
-   There are arguments to be made for using tab indents in other langauges, but they mostly don't apply to Lisp.
+   There are arguments to be made for using tab indents in other languages, but they mostly don't apply to Lisp.
    You *have to* use spaces.
    It's possible to reach any column using an invisible mix of tabs and spaces,